 Introduction to EJB Architecture

-Here we are going to learn about the EJB Architecture and the difference between JB and EJB.
+Here we will learn about the EJB Architecture and the difference between JB and EJB.
 So let’s explore more about it.

-Enterprise Java beans – It is a server-based architecture, adhering to the specifications and requirements of the enterprise environment.
-The beans run in a container in four-tier architecture J2EE consisting of Client layer, Web layer, Application Layer, and Data layer.
+Enterprise Java beans – It is a server-based architecture that adheres to the specifications and requirements of the enterprise environment.
+The beans run in a container in four-tier architecture J2EE consisting of the Client layer, Web layer, Application Layer, and Data layer.

 Difference between JB and EJB